Skip to content

 *Sentence case means you only capitalise the first word and any proper nouns.

-Blogs are often unsubstantiated opinions and should be used with caution as academic references.
+Blogs are often unsubstantiated opinions and should be used with appropriate criticality as academic references.
 However, some reputable, published authors have their own blogs which can provide useful, up to date comments and insights.
 Include the following information:

 Author (Year) Title of blog post [Blog post].
 Title of website or blog.
 Day and month of post.
-Available online: URL [Accessed date].
+URL [Accessed date].

 Note - Some bloggers give permalinks to individual posts and these should be used for URLs if possible.